Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Year two grows with 75% to 80% STP

-Illustrative calculation, not a guaranteed outcome.
+Modeling framework, not a guaranteed outcome.
 Real ROI depends on supplier mix, invoice complexity, current process maturity, and how much of the saved time is reinvested versus reduced.
-Substitute your own numbers.
+Substitute your own numbers and rerun the math.

 09 / 10